 - A heads up to set expectations about what they can expect in the days and weeks ahead

-The responses to this email have been tremendously valuable to our growth efforts.
+The responses to this email were tremendously valuable to our growth efforts.

-We learn exactly the kinds of emotions and pain points that people are experiencing at the moment they decide to try Groove, and the triggers that made them click “sign up.”
+We learned exactly the kinds of emotions and pain points people were experiencing when they decided to try Groove, and the triggers that made them click “sign up.”

 How to implement this without an engineer: Simply set it up as the confirmation email in your email software or CRM.
 If you don’t have any software to email customers set up yet, then simply save the email and send it by hand whenever a new customer signs up.

-These have been hugely successful for us when it comes to collecting new email subscribers and driving traffic through Tweets and Facebook shares, as well as simply building the Groove community.
+These were hugely successful for us when it came to collecting new email subscribers.
+It also created a surge of traffic through Tweets and Facebook shares, and it really helped establish Groove as a resource for entrepreneurs.

 I’ve also seen successful giveaways for prizes that cost the contest promoter nothing but time, including one-on-one consulting and free design services (from a designer).